 Angela Smalley, PhD, is an Entrepreneur Fellow at TREAT.
-She is a recent graduate of the University of Buffalo where she received a PhD in Rehabilitation Science.
+She is a recent graduate of the University at Buffalo where she received a PhD in Rehabilitation Science.
 Her clinical background in the field of orthotics and prosthetics offers a unique perspective for innovators interested in tackling the O&P space.

 The field of orthotics and prosthetics (O&P) presents multi-level opportunities for innovation.
 New technologies are constantly opening up treatment possibilities and lifestyle enhancements, but it is difficult to incorporate these advances into real-life O&P practice.
 Entrepreneurs who want to develop orthotic and prosthetic devices need to be well-informed of the barriers to successful integration of their product idea into the complex world of O&P.